Albanian–Yugoslav border war (1921): Escalation of hostilities

+A New York Times headline from 9 November 1921 about the Yugoslav incursion in Albania.

 The Albanian government viewed the existence of the Mirdita republic as a violation of the sovereignty of the Albanian state.
 As a result, it began preparing troops to quash the rebellion.
 Meanwhile, in August 1921, representatives of both Yugoslavia and the Mirdita Republic signed an agreement which stated that the republic would be defended by Yugoslav military forces and the interests of the republic abroad would be represented by the Yugoslav government.
 This prompted Albania to accuse Yugoslavia of instigating a rebellion and aiding the separatists.

-In September 1921, Greek troops conducted military operations in Southern Albania while Yugoslav forces occupied Northern Albania after some clashes with Northern tribesmen.
+In September 1921, Greek troops conducted military operations in Southern Albania while Yugoslav forces launched ground offensive, destroying over 150 villages, occupying Northern Albania after some clashes with Northern tribesmen and endangered Albania's survival as a state.
 Albania gained the support of Italy who advised them to engage the rebels and invaders from both a military and diplomatic standpoint.
 As it was a League of Nations member since 1920, the Albanian government asked the League to recognize Albania's predetermined borders from the Treaty of London in 1913 and finalize any discrepancies.
 The urgency of the situation became clearer to the League by the end of September, when Albanian and Yugoslav troops stood eye to eye at the demarcation line, with skirmishes in the region of Lurija and Tedrina lasting several weeks and moving the front lines.
 On 2 October 1921, the Assembly of the League of Nations voted unanimously to let the Great Powers settle the border conflict and recommended Albania to accept beforehand the ramifications of their decision.